-These are best used when student communication of the correct response and/or support for a response provides greater evidence than use of selected-response item types provides.
-Constructed-response items should have the following characteristics:
+Best used when student communication of the correct response and/or support for a response provides greater evidence than use of selected response item types.
+Constructed response items should have the following characteristics:

-- The stem or prompt clearly and concisely sets up the task and conveys what is expected of the student. - As part of describing the task, the prompt may indicate the text(s) or source(s) that the student should use to produce the response, whether the student must include supporting details or evidence from the text(s), and, if applicable, the genre of the writing to be produced. - The task should be feasible for the average student in the amount of time allotted for the item type in the assessment block.
+- The stem or prompt clearly and concisely sets up the task and conveys what is expected of the student. - As part of describing the task, the prompt may indicate the text(s) or source(s) that the student should use to produce the response, whether the student must include supporting details or evidence from the text(s), and if applicable the genre of the writing to be produced. - The task should be feasible for the average student in the amount of time allotted for the item type in the assessment block.

-NAEP Item Formats Abbreviations Description Location(s) of Example Item(s) short constructed response SCR The student provides a written response as a word, phrase, sentence, or brief explanation to a question or a prompt.
+NAEP Item Formats Abbreviations Description Location(s) of Example Item(s) short constructed response SCR Student provides a written response as a word, phrase, sentence, or brief explanation to a question or a prompt.
 Fill-in-the-blank items are also considered SCR items.
-Exhibit 3.26 Exhibit 3.27 Exhibit 3.28 extended constructed response ECR The student provides a written response, which typically is at least one paragraph but may be a multi-paragraph essay, to a prompt that demands a higher degree of analysis and/or application of knowledge.
-Exhibit 3.29 Exhibit 3.30 hybrid constructed response HCR The student selects one or more choices in one part of an item and then provides a brief explanation of their choice(s).
-Exhibit 3.31
+Exhibit 3.26 Exhibit 3.27 Exhibit 3.28 extended constructed response ECR Student provides a written response that typically is at least one paragraph, but may be a multi-paragraph essay, to a prompt that demands a higher degree of analysis and/or application of knowledge.
+Exhibit 3.29 Exhibit 3.30 hybrid constructed response HCR Student selects one or more choices in one part of an item and then provides a brief explanation of their choice(s).
+Exhibit 3.31 partial credit, while others are scored dichotomously as either correct or incorrect.

-Every constructed-response item has a scoring guide that defines the criteria used to evaluate students' responses.
-Some short constructed response items can be scored according to guides that permit partial credit, while others are scored dichotomously as either correct or incorrect.
 All constructed response scoring guides are refined from work with a sample of actual student responses gathered during pilot testing of items.
-All constructed response items will be scored using rubrics unique to each item.
+All constructed-response items will be scored using rubrics unique to each item.
 General principles that apply to these rubrics follow:

+Every constructed response item has a scoring guide that defines the criteria used to evaluate students' responses.
+Some short constructed response items can be scored according to guides that permit